api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

-    bidTopic, // The bid topic of the auctioneer instance parseInt(CHAIN_ID), // Chain ID of the dAPI proxy parseEther(BID_AMOUNT), // The amount of chain native currency you are bidding to win this auction and perform the oracle update bidDetails, // The details about the bid, proxy address, condition, price, your deployed multicall and random MaxUint256, // Collateral Basis Points is set to max MaxUint256, // Protocol Fee Basis Points is set to max Math.trunc(Date.now() / 1000) + 60 * 60 * 12 // Expiration time is set to 12 hours from now
+    bidTopic, // The bid topic of the auctioneer instance parseInt(CHAIN_ID), // Chain ID of the dAPI proxy parseEther(BID_AMOUNT), // The amount of chain native currency you are bidding to win this auction and perform the oracle update bidDetails, // The details about the bid, proxy address, condition, price, your deployed multicall and random nonce MaxUint256, // Collateral Basis Points is set to max MaxUint256, // Protocol Fee Basis Points is set to max Math.trunc(Date.now() / 1000) + 60 * 60 * 12 // Expiration time is set to 12 hours from now